COVID-19 pandemic in Georgia (U.S. state): July 2020 to present

 By July 20, there were COVID-19 outbreaks at several nursing homes and senior care facilities in northwest Georgia.
 Across eleven facilities, there were 248 infected residents, 130 infected staff members, and 32 deaths.

 On August 6, a photo and a video of a crowded hallway at North Paulding High School was posted to social media, highlighting a lack of social distancing and low rate of face mask usage at the school.
 Two students received suspensions that were later reversed.
 On August 10, after one week of resuming in-person classes, six students and three faculty tested positive for COVID-19 at that same school, causing it to close.
 On August 10, Cherokee County School District sent more than 250 students and faculty home to quarantine after eleven students and two faculty members tested positive for COVID-19.
 The students ranged from first grade to twelfth grade.

 On August 12, Georgia reported its highest single-day death toll since start of the pandemic, at 122 deaths.

 On August 25, Georgia Tech had a total of 302 cases since March.
 A fraternity with 25 cases was quarantined.

 On September 11, 10% of on-campus students at Georgia College and State University had tested positive since the beginning of August, for a total of 645 cases.
 Students were being housed in double rooms, against guidance from the American College Health Association.

 On October 16, many attendees at a 7,000 person campaign rally for President Trump in Macon did not wear masks.
 A digital billboard nearby displayed the words "Trump COVID Superspreader event."

 On October 30, Governor Kemp and his wife began quarantining after exposure to an individual who had tested positive.

 On January 7, 2021, Gwinnett County Public Schools had 920 active student and 162 new staff cases.
 On January 8, 2021, Fulton County School System had 142 new student and staff cases, and Cherokee County School District (CCSD) cancelled in-person schooling after 441 of the 4,800 staff were out due to either having COVID-19 or being in quarantine after exposure.
 CCSD had 147 active student and 92 staff COVID-19 infections.

-On March 23, 2021, Governor Kemp announced that all Georgia adults ages 16 and up will be eligible to get the COVID-19 vaccine beginning March 25.
+On March 23, 2021, Governor Kemp announced that all Georgia adults ages 16 and up would be eligible to get the COVID-19 vaccine beginning March 25.

+On May 11, 2023, the Public Health Emergency declaration had expired for the state of Georgia.